username771077/Acceleration_of_backpropagation/README.md

 The suite includes tools for:
 * Latency benchmarking of the sparse Triton kernel against the original model.
 * Sparsity analysis and gradient visualization.
-* Comparative analysis of accuracy trajectories and latency between the original model, the sparse Triton method, and optionally the DropBP technique.
+* Comparative analysis of accuracy trajectories and latency between the original model, the sparse Triton method, and optionally the DropBP technique (if you want to run comapre_methods.py you'll have to install it via their github).

 ---